0xC0LD/fapmap/fapmaper/fapmaper/bin/Release/data/ReadMe.txt

 //

 =====[ Programs you should have ]=====
-| Put: ffmpeg.exe, youtube-dl.exe, webgrab.exe, fscan.exe, CrashHandler.exe ...
+| Put: ffmpeg.exe, ffprobe.exe, youtube-dl.exe, webgrab.exe, fscan.exe, CrashHandler.exe ...
 | in the same folder as fapmap.exe for everything to work
+|

 =====[ Scripts ]=====
 | You can make your own script files.